Harry's House: Background and composition

-The album was largely written and recorded during 2020 and 2021.
-"Boyfriends", however, was initially written during the final week of Fine Line (2019) recording.
-The first song to be written for the album was "Late Night Talking", which was written the day Styles, the band and the producers arrived at Shangri-La studios in Malibu.
 "Matilda" is titled after the lead character from a book of the same name, written by Roald Dahl.
 The song was inspired by a relationship Styles had with someone who was going through difficulty.
-In an interview with Zane Lowe, Style's stated he wrote the song to show he was listening: "Sometimes it's just about listening.
+In an interview with Zane Lowe, Styles stated he wrote the song to show he was listening: "Sometimes it's just about listening.
 I hope that's what I did here.
 If nothing else, it just says, 'I was listening to you'".
-The album features John Mayer on lead guitar on "Cinema" and "Daydreaming".
+"Daylight" was written as an all-nighter project as Styles was worried the track would not be finished otherwise.
+Styles stated the song was about "an infatuation of chasing troubled things.”